T206 Honus Wagner Card: The Holy Grail of Baseball Cards

 The 1909 T206 Honus Wagner card is the holy grail of baseball cards.

-It's one of the rarest baseball cards in history, with less than 100 copies known to exist.
-And a key figure to the most well recognized tobacco card set of the pre-war era.
+It’s one of the rarest baseball cards in history, with less than 100 copies known to exist.
+It’s also a key figure in the most well-recognized tobacco card set of the pre-war era.

 The cards were part of a promotion for ATC to keep customers loyal to its cigarette brands.
 Some believe the cards acted as an added ‘stiffener’ for the cigarette packs.